Everyone has a different stress definition, but its effects on our health are similar. Life is never stress-free, but we can make health our priority.

 9. Organize your life.
-When your life is in order, you have better sense of control and peace of mind.
+When your life is in order, you have a better sense of control and peace of mind.
 Clutter and disorganization can put us on edge and cloud our minds with stress.

 10. Be grateful!
 Gratefulness can make a huge difference in our life.
-It can shun away negative thoughts and create a good vibe.
+It can shun away from negative thoughts and create a good vibe.
 It opens positive energy and lets you savor how beautiful life is.